defold/doc/docs/en/manuals/texture-profiles.md

 ![Setting the texture profile](images/texture_profiles/texture_profiles_game_project.png)

 You can turn on and off the use of texture profiles in the editor preferences.
-Select <kbd>File ▸ Preferences</kbd>.
-The *Defold* pane contains a checkbox item *Enable texture profiles*.
+Select <kbd>File ▸ Preferences...</kbd>.
+The *General* tab contains a checkbox item *Enable texture profiles*.

 ![Texture profiles preferences](images/texture_profiles/texture_profiles_preferences.png)

-## Paths
+## Path Settings

-The *path_settings* section of the texture profiles file contains a list of path regular expressions and the name of which *profile* to use when processing resources that match the path expression.
-The path regular expressions are expressed with "Ant Glob" patterns (see http://ant.apache.org/manual/dirtasks.html#patterns for details).
+The *Path Settings* section of the texture profiles file contains a list of path patterns and which *profile* to use when processing resources that match the path.
+The paths are expressed as "Ant Glob" patterns (see http://ant.apache.org/manual/dirtasks.html#patterns for details).
 Patterns can be expressed using the following wildcards:

 `*`
 : Matches zero or more characters.
-For instance `sprite*.png` matches the files *sprite1.png*, *sprite.png* and *sprite_with_a_long_name.png*.
+For instance `sprite*.png` matches the files *sprite.png*, *sprite1.png* and *sprite_with_a_long_name.png*.

 `?`
 : Matches exactly one character.
 For instance: `sprite?.png` matches the files *sprite1.png*, *spriteA.png* but not *sprite.png* or *sprite_with_a_long_name.png*.